sailuh/topicflow/README.md

 This fork is a work-in-progress to create the data scripts pipeline to reuse TopicFlow for any other corpus besides Tweets.

 This version of TopicFlow can be utilized to visualize Full Disclosure or Bugtraq datasets for [PERCEIVE](https://github.com/sailuh/perceive).
-A detailed notebook of how the data transformation pipeline works can be found in `Data Transformation Pipeline for Full Disclosure- a Notebook`.
+A detailed notebook of how the data transformation pipeline works can be found in [Data Transformation Pipeline for Full Disclosure- a Notebook](https://github.com/estepona/topicflow/blob/2-data-transformation-pipeline-for-full-disclosure/Data%20Transformation%20Pipeline%20for%20Full%20Disclosure-%20a%20Notebook.ipynb).

 ## Usage